buildspace/buildspace-projects/README.md

 Feel free to submit an [issue here](https://github.com/zipeducation/buildspace-projects/issues/new/choose) to help us keep track of things that need to be fixed.

 ### **How do I make my first contribution?**
 This is awesome!
 Your first Open Source contribution is always a great one.
-If you're not entirely sure on how to "Fork" a repo or make a "PR" take a look at these awesome resources from Github:
+If you're not entirely sure on how to "Fork" a repo or make a "PR" take a look at these awesome resources from GitHub:

 [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)<br>
 [Create a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)